-There´s no shortage of churches in Tbilisi or Georgia, you will never be far from one.
+There´s no shortage of churches in Tbilisi or Georgia; you will never be far from one.
 The one you will see the most is the huge Holy Trinity Cathedral of Tbilisi or locally known as “Sameba”.
-The construction of Cathedral was only completed back in 2004, so it don’t offer the same amount of history as most of the other churches in Tbilisi.
+The construction of Cathedral was only completed back in 2004, so it doesn’t offer the same amount of history as most of the other churches in Tbilisi.
 But the Holy Trinity Cathedral is impressive in other ways.

 It´s with its height of 97,5m the third largest Orthodox cathedral in the world only after the Saint Isaac´s Cathedral in Saint Petersburg and Cathedral of Christ the Savior in Moscow.